Shawn-Son/Classification_and_Calibration_of_Dysarthric_Speech/README.md

 - Assessed not only traditional metrics (accuracy, precision, recall, F1) but also model calibration using ECE (Expected Calibration Error) and OE (Overconfidence Error).
 - Identified and addressed reliability gaps for real-world clinical deployment.

-> All model design, training, and evaluation scripts were authored and maintained by Minhyuk Son, with a focus on both reproducibility and real-world applicability.
+> All model design, training, and evaluation scripts were authored and maintained by Minhyeok Son, with a focus on both reproducibility and real-world applicability.

 ## 📈 Results